BraedonB98/2DoTrack/BACKEND/README.md

     -(Auth, Preference{})
     -Updates User Preferences if User is logged in

--POST/API/:UID/Catagories -New TODOLIST
+-POST/API/:UID/TODOLIST -New TODOLIST
     -(Auth, Todo TODOLIST Name)
     -Creates new empty array with Name in USER->TO DO Catagories -> Name[]

--PATCH/API/:UID/Catagories -Rename TODOLIST
+-PATCH/API/:UID/TODOLISTS/:TODOLIST -Rename TODOLIST
+    -(Auth,New TODOLIST Name)
-    -(Auth, Previous TODOLIST Name, New TODOLIST Name) -Finds Previous TODOLISTName in  USER->TO DO Catagories -> Name[], If its there then it will duplicate the found array to a new array with a new Name
+    -Finds Previous TODOLIST -> Name , If its there then it will duplicate the found array to a new array with a new Name else return error

--DELETE/API/:UID/Catagories -Delete TODOLIST
+-DELETE/API/:UID/TODOLISTS/:TODOLIST -Delete TODOLIST
-    -(Auth, Catagory)
+    -(Auth)
-    -Deletes Catagory and all TODO Items in catagory
+    -Deletes TODOLIST and all TODO Items in catagory

 -GET/API/:UID/Catagories -Get Catagorys
     -(Auth)
     -returns all catagories user has

--GET/API/:UID/Catagories/:Catagory -Get TODO LIST
+-GET/API/:UID/TODOLISTS/:TODOLIST -Get TODO LIST
     -(Auth)
     -returns specific TODO LIST requested

+-GET/API/:UID/:TODOLIST/:TDIID -Get TODO ITEM //TDI == TO DO ITEM
+    -(Auth)
+    -Searches through todo List in user if there returns todoitem else error

+-POST/API/:UID/:TODOLIST/
+    -(Auth, TODOITEM)
+    - if todo list is there, add new TODO Item to the selected todo list, else throw error

+-PATCH/API/:UID/:TODOLIST/:TDID/ -Change Task info
+    -(Auth, task, due, priority, location, notes)
+    - if todo item is there, ...TDID +  amend new info

--
+-DELETE/API/:UID/:TODOLIST/:TDID/ - Delete Task
+    -(Auth)
+    - if todo item is there, Delete it

+-PATCH/API/:UID/:TODOLIST/:TDID/Move -Move Task
+    -(Auth, newTaskList)
+    - if todo item is there, copy Task to new Task list, Remove it from old task list

+---PATCH/API/:UID/:TODOLIST/:TDID/Share - Share Task with other user
+    -(Auth, UsersAdded)
+    -Adds task to UsersAdded PendingSharedTasks[] array until they accept

+---GET/API/:UID/PendingSharedTasks/
+    -(Auth)
+    -returns all pending tasks for user shared from other user

+---PATCH/API/:UID/AcceptTask/
+    -(Auth, TaskAcceptedID , TODOLIST)//TODOLIST is the list the user wants to add it to -Moves task from PendingSharedTasks[] to TODOLIST, removes it from PendingSharedTasks[]